Dave879/marlinEnder3/README.md

 # marlinEnder3
 This repository hosts my Marlin configuration.

-My Ender 3 is basically stock: the only modification I made is to change the MELZI board with an SKR 1.4 Turbo with TMC 2209 on all axis.
+My Ender 3 is basically stock: the only modification I made is to change the MELZI board with an SKR 1.4 Turbo with TMC 2209 drivers on every axis.

 ***Based on Marlin version:***
 ***2.0.7.2***